-- TEC §25.001(b)(5) requires an LEA to enroll a homeless student regardless of where the student, his or her parent or legal guardian, or any other person having lawful control over the student resides.
-Therefore, a person who is homeless is entitled to admission in any Texas school district. - TEC §29.081 provides students who are homeless meet the state's criteria for a "student at risk of dropping out of school" and must receive compensatory education services. - TEC §29.153 provides homeless students are eligible for enrollment in free prekindergarten in Texas. - TEC §25.007 removes barriers for homeless students concerning school transitions (see page 67-68).
+- TEC §25.001(b)(5) requires an LEA to enroll a homeless student regardless of where the student, his or her parent or legal guardian, or any other person having lawful control over the student resides. - TEC §29.081 provides students who are homeless meet the state's criteria for a "student at risk of dropping out of school" and must receive compensatory education services. - TEC §29.153 provides homeless students are eligible for enrollment in free prekindergarten in Texas.

-LEAs are also required to review and revise local policies that align with state and federal laws regarding the identification, enrollment, attendance, and education of children and youth experiencing homelessness, including the removal of barriers to fees, or fines, or absences.
-This information is communicated through statewide training conducted by TEA and agency technical service providers.
-The Agency collaborates with the Texas Association of School Boards (TASB) to comply with state and federal laws.
-TEA works in collaboration with TASB to review McKinney-Vento statutes and policy guidance to support LEAs with reviewing and revising polices, and ensuring the removal of barriers and full implementation of McKinney-Vento requirements.
+LEAs are expected to adopt local policies that align with state and federal laws regarding the enrollment, attendance, and education of children and youth experiencing homelessness.
+The Texas Association of School Boards (TASB) develops local policies that comply with state and federal laws as a service to member districts.
+TEA works in collaboration with TASB to support LEAs in fully implementing McKinney-Vento requirements.
+ESSA provides an opportunity for TEA to strengthen and further develop its state policies concerning McKinney-Vento.
+The possibility of implementing administrative rules to address the SEA policy requirements in McKinney-Vento are currently being explored.